chetnashah/webconcepts/AngularJS.md

 UI-Router is a state based routing library:

-1. State - Each state is described by a) URL, b) UI c) data and other pre requeisites (e.g. auth)
+1. State - Each state is described by a) URL, b) name c) data d) UI and other pre requeisites (e.g. auth)

 Before activating a state, UI-Router first fetches any prerequisites (asynchronously), and then activates the view(s) and updates the URL.